AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

       2: End Time, if this is a number.

-      3: Number of Steps, if this is a number.
+      3: Number of points, if this is a number.

       4: List of Selections.
+A list of variables to include in the output, e.g. ``['time','A']`` for a model with species ``A``.
+More below.

    All four of the positional arguments are optional.
 If any of the positional arguments are a list of string instead of a number, then they are interpreted as a list of selections.

    There are a number of ways to call simulate.